AhmadQasim/reinforcment_learner/README.md

 ## Producer Model
-ProducerModel receives action from agent and schedule the production.
+ProducerModel receives action from agent and schedules the production.
 It returns products when the production is ready.
 The state space of ProducerModel is a production queue of ProductItem.

 **ProducerModel(config)**